isw-kudos/kudos-docs/docs/boards/swarm-prerequisites.md

 ## Existing Infrastructure

-Kudos Boards for Docker Swarm is able to take advantage of existing services in your network, if you have any of the following and would like to take advantage of them, please ensure you have all relevant access documented.
+Huddo Boards for Docker Swarm is able to take advantage of existing services in your network, if you have any of the following and would like to take advantage of them, please ensure you have all relevant access documented.

 | Service                   | Requirements                                                               |
 | ------------------------- | -------------------------------------------------------------------------- |